OllieJones/sqlite-object-cache/readme.txt

 `define( 'WP_SQLITE_OBJECT_CACHE_DB_FILE', '/var/tmp/mysite-object-cache.sqlite' );`

-your object cache data goes into the `/var/tmp` folder.
+your object cache data goes into the `/var/tmp` folder in a file named `mysite-object-cache.sqlite`.

 = Is there a joke somewhere in this? =